DeRuyter (village), New York

-DeRuyter /dəˈraɪtər/ is a village located in the Town of DeRuyter in Madison County, New York, United States.
-The population was 558 at the 2010 census.
+DeRuyter /dəˈraɪtər/ is a village in the town of DeRuyter in Madison County, New York, United States.
+The population was 408 at the 2020 census, down from 558 in 2010.
 The village and town are named after Michiel Adriaenszoon de Ruyter, a famous admiral in the Dutch navy.

-The Village of DeRuyter is located in the southwestern corner of the town of DeRuyter on Route 13.
+The village is located in the southwestern corner of the town of DeRuyter on Route 13.

 History

-The village of DeRuyter, incorporated in 1833, was originally called Tramptown.
-Jan Lincklaen, an agent for the Holland Land Co., whose territory included Cazenovia and areas south, named it.

-The location of the village at the confluence of the four valleys, early made DeRuyter a center of trade and the railroad forming a part of the "old Midland," running east and west, and the Cazenovia branch running north and south and now forming part of the Lehigh Valley system, furnish excellent facilities for trade and travel.

-DeRuyter previous to 1795 was included in the ancient town of Whitestown, and formed a part of the famous "Lincklaen purchase."
-It was embraced in Cazenovia when that town was formed in 1795, and Col. John Lincklaen gave it the name of Tromptown; but when the act was passed by Legislature, March 15, 1798, authorizing the formation of a new town, and Col. Lincklaen named it DeRuyter, after his illustrious countryman.
+DeRuyter was originally part of the ancient town of Whitestown, a component of the famous "Lincklaen purchase".
+It became part of Cazenovia when that town was formed in 1795, and Col. John Lincklaen gave it the name of "Tromptown"; but when the act authorizing the formation of a new town was passed by the New York State Legislature on March 15, 1798, Col. Lincklaen named it "DeRuyter", after his illustrious countryman.

+The village of DeRuyter was incorporated in 1833.
+The location of the village at the confluence of four valleys made DeRuyter an early center of trade.
+The railroad forming a part of the "old Midland", running east and west, and the Cazenovia branch running north and south and now forming part of the Lehigh Valley system, furnished excellent facilities for trade and travel.

 The building stock dates predominantly from the early to late Victorian period, the peak population and commercial era in DeRuyter's history.

 The Seventh Day Baptist Church was listed on the National Register of Historic Places in 2005.